BenJeau/bluflare/README.md

 The frontend will be available at `http://localhost:5173` by default and the backend at `http://localhost:3000`.

+### Backend configuration

+[Figment](https://docs.rs/figment/latest/figment/) is used to define the configuration of the service.
+Default values are set within the [config.toml](./backend/config.toml) file and all fields can be overwritten using environment variables starting with `BLUFLARE__` and have sections in uppercase and separated with double underscores `__`.
+For example, to disable the Jetstream websocket client via an environment variable, you would use `BLUFLARE__JETSTREAM__ENABLED=false` as variable.

 ### Development

 The backend is built with: